krutika123-ak/Netflix_Postgressql_project/README.md

 	order by 2 desc
 	limit 10

---15 .
-Categarize the content based on the present of keyword 'kill' and 'violence' in the description field.
+# 15 .
+Categarize the content based on the present of keyword 'kill' and 'violence' in the description field.Label the content containing these keywords as 'bad_content' and 'good_content' .Count how many item fall into each category

-	Label the content containing these keywords as 'bad_content' and 'good_content' .
+with new_table
-	Count how many item fall into each category with new_table as (
+as (
 	select *,